 Student qualifications: Only academically capable students, ready for high school Algebra, should be allowed to enroll in the course.
-Also, online learning requires a greater degree of student self-motivation and diligence to keep up with class assignments compared to a traditional classroom.
+(AGVA has a math placement test available for those schools that would like to use it.
+Contact AGVA principal Dave Rust at email@example.com for more information.)
+Also, online learning requires more student self-motivation and diligence to keep up with class assignments compared to a traditional classroom.
 It is up to each participating school to carefully pre-screen its students before allowing them to enroll in an online Algebra I course.

-Course enrollment: Any qualified WELS/ELS 7-8th-grade student is welcome to enroll in the course, as long as there are student seats available.
+Course enrollment: Any qualified WELS/ELS 7-8th-grade student is welcome to enroll if student seats are available.
 Seats will be filled on a first-registered, first-enrolled policy.
-The course will have a minimum enrollment of 8 students and a maximum of 20 students.
+The course will have a minimum enrollment of 8 students and a maximum of 40 students, separated into two sections.

-Tuition & Fees: There is a $30 non-refundable registration fee due during registration.
-(Registration fee increases to $40 after Aug.
+Tuition & Fees: A $40 non-refundable registration fee is due during registration.
+(Registration fee increases to $55 after Aug.
 5.)
-The tuition for WELS/ELS 8th grade students is $195 per student per semester for 2021-22.
-This is a discount of $75 off the high school rate.
-(The tuition cost remains at $270 per semester for all other students.)
+The tuition for WELS/ELS 8th-grade students is $250 per semester.
+This is a discount of $45 off the high school rate.
+(The tuition costs remain $295 per semester for other students.)

 Course registration: See the Registration Process page on the AmazingGraceVA.org website.

 Students are expected to log in each day, Monday-Friday, at a time that is convenient for them.
-Schools must build time into the regular school day, just like a regular course, when all Algebra students from a particular school are working on the course at the same time.
-Some students might need to spend additional time at home to keep up with the rest of the class.
+Schools must build time into the regular school day, just like a regular course, when all Algebra students from a particular school work on the course simultaneously.
+Some students might need additional time at home to keep up with the rest of the class.

-Students will be required to write out detailed work for each problem assigned, not just provide the answer.
+Students must write out detailed work for each problem assigned, not just provide the answer.

 Scheduled assignments will be due even if the student's school has a day off or students are gone on a field trip.